jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

     (i) every key individual is a qualifying individual; and (ii) the purpose of acquiring the relevant interest in the residential land is the acquisition of 1 dwelling (whether that dwelling is constructed on, or is being or will be constructed on, the residential land) for all of the key individuals to occupy as their main home or residence; and
   (b) every key individual who is an overseas person (an OP) (if any) provides a statutory declaration that the OP intends,—
-    (i) at least until the declaration end date, to be present in New Zealand for at least 183 days in every 12-month period beginning on the date of consent or its anniversary in any year; and
+    (i) at least until the declaration end date, to be present in New Zealand for more than 183 days in every 12-month period beginning on the date of consent or its anniversary in any year; and
     (ii) (if not already tax resident in New Zealand) to become tax resident in New Zealand; and (iii) to remain tax resident in New Zealand at least until the declaration end date.
 (2) See also clause 6 (which sets out certain conditions to be imposed on certain consents that rely on meeting this test, including a requirement for the consent holder to dispose of all relevant interests in the residential land in certain circumstances).